Opetushallitus/oti/DEVENV.md

 ```
 You need to start the proxy as root, because it needs to be able to bind to port 80.

-That's the prerequisities.
-Now you're ready to start the application.

 To start the local server and start developing, start a REPL:

 ```sh